-For those who love traditional Christmas symbolic representations, the Church of San Marco is well worth a visit as it has a unique papier-mâché nativity scene dating back to the mid-18th century.
+For those who love traditional Christmas representations, the Church of San Marco is well worth a visit as it has a unique painted cardboard nativity scene dating back to the mid-18th century.

-The Church of San Marco is part of the "The churches of Milan... in all senses" project: an itinerary for visually-impaired visitors where the interior of each edifice is narrated on a multisensory information panel that integrates visual, tactile and auditory communication thanks to innovative 3D printing techniques and the use of new technologies.
+The Church of San Marco is part of the The churches of Milan... in every sense project: an itinerary for visually-impaired visitors where the interior of each edifice is narrated on a multisensory information panel that integrates visual, tactile and auditory communication thanks to innovative 3D printing techniques and the use of new technologies.